 "It would be nice to have the discussions (at the hearing) related to the technical document and the draft EIS as opposed to the merits of the project," said Yazzie.
 "That would be our biggest request.
 If a person is not discussing the draft EIS, it's very difficult to respond."

 Omar Bradley, executive director of the BIA Navajo Region, said his office decided to extend the traditional 45-day comment period by 15 days because it contains so much information.
-It has taken three
+It has taken three years for it to be completed.

 "We wanted to have a thorough comment period for people to really be able to look through it and recognize the nature of it and the complexity of the project," he said.